mtmanning93/Reach_reports/README_testing.md

 ### Screen Testing
 ------------------
 When designing the app and the UI, responsiveness was key.
-When the sites main components were in place, I worked on the less responsive parts of the design, using `bootstraps` gridsystem and some custom styling I was able to use Chrome dev tools to implement a responsive design site wide across a range of devices from iPhone 6 to large monitor sized screens.
+When the sites main components were in place, I worked on the less responsive parts of the design, using `bootstraps` grid system and some custom styling I was able to use Chrome dev tools to implement a responsive design site-wide across a range of devices from iPhone 6 to large monitor sized screens.

-To further test the app would work across screens I physically tested its appearance across some devices of differeing sizes, these were:
+To further test whether the app would work across screens I physically tested its appearance across some devices of differing sizes, these were:

 - 24" Monitor
 - 12" Square Desktop